captn3m0/captn3m0.github.com/_posts/2017-11-09-home-server-update.md

 title: Running terraform and docker on my home server
 layout: post
 tags:
-- home-server
+    - homeserver
-- arch-linux
+    - archlinux
     - docker
     - terraform
+    - selfhosted
 ---

 The last time I'd posted about my Home Server build in September, I'd just gotten it working.
 Since then, I've made a lot of progress.
 It is now running almost 10 services, up from just Kodi back then.
 Now it has a working copy of: